Blog, Moments in Time

 I have always struggled with a bit of anxiety.
 Sometimes consciously, as my brain rarely turns off, but most of the time, it resides subconsciously, creeping in when I least expect it.

 I once heard that anxiety could be felt when we realize just how finite we are as human beings.
-It comes during the spectrum of moments, both large and small when we face the reality of our own mortality.
+It comes during the spectrum of large and small moments when we face the reality of our own mortality.
 In other words, there is a finite time to our experiences, and we know that we don’t have any control over it, so we become anxious.
-As a result, lacking power in our lives can make us feel cold and barren, fearful and lonely.
+As a result, lacking power can make us feel cold and barren, fearful and lonely.
 Thus, our souls can feel like the “Highlands” in our lives.

-Having said that, standing amid the actual Highlands, feeling finite and vulnerable, lacking control, it was just then that I was struck with a transcendent peace.
+Having said that, standing amid the actual Highlands, feeling finite and vulnerable, lacking control, I was struck with a transcendent peace just then.

-Maybe, it is precisely when we feel barren or vulnerable that we are offered a life breathing power beyond ourselves.
-When we come face to face with the blistering reality of our finite being, we can finally look out into the beauty and mystery of being itself—the Creative Mystery of Love.
+When we feel barren or vulnerable, we are offered a life-breathing power beyond ourselves.
+When we face the blistering reality of our finite being, we can finally look out into the beauty and mystery of being itself—the Creative Mystery of Love.

-The Highlands touch everyone in different ways, I am sure.
-For me, The Highlands, specifically Glencoe, offered me a mystical experience that I will never forget.
-It showed me that there is always immense beauty and peace waiting to be found in the most barren times or experiences of my life.
+I am sure the Highlands touch everyone in different ways.
+For me, specifically Glencoe, offered a mystical experience that I will never forget.
+It showed me that immense beauty and peace are always waiting to be found in my life’s most barren times or experiences.

 Thank you for joining me in Glencoe, and until next time, blessings to you on your journey…